 1. Make A Thorough Moving Plan With A Timeline And Budget (And Do It Far In Advance)

 As professional removalists, we’re all about organisation and planning.
 Call us biased and dramatic, but developing a thorough moving plan with a timeline, task list and a budget for your move is 100% necessary.

 It’s never too early to start developing your plan, and the earlier you get going, the better.

 Start by simply making a list or brainstorming all the considerations associated with your move.
 Start big, with the obvious things like packing, booking a removalist and connecting utilities at your new house.
 Then work your way down to all the small details, like defrosting the freezer, redirecting your mail or collecting spare keys from friends or family.

 Now you’ve brain-dumped your every thought, organise them chronologically into a timeline and attach an estimated (or better yet, exact) cost to each task.
 Then use this to put together a budget.
 When it comes to budgets, the more detailed the better - remember to think about the little one-off costs like a replacement shower curtain for example, all those $5 will add up!

-Having this all laid out in advance allows you to find your bigger financial commitments and see if you can shop around or find an early-bird deal to save yourself a few bucks.
+Having this all laid out in advance allows you to find your bigger financial commitments and see if you can shop around or find an early-bird deal or a couple cheap items and save yourself a few bucks.

 When it comes to moving house, it’s never too early to start planning, seeking quotes or packing.
 In fact if you’re reading this, you probably should have already started.
 Even if your move is a month, six months or a whole year away, getting organised early can save you hundreds, if not thousands.